-Open My Computer then open your hard disk drive (usually C:).
+Open Computer then open your hard disk drive (usually C:).

-Open the Documents and Settings folder, followed by the folder with your user name on it e.g. "PC User".
+Open the Users folder, followed by the folder with your user name on it e.g. 'PC User'.

 Within the EPSON folder, delete the ESCNDV folder.

-If your scanner uses EPSON TWAIN, an ESCNDV folder will not be listed - look for and delete the EPFB* (where * represents a number e.g. EPFB5).
+If you have an scanner which pre-dates Vista (i.e. released prior to 2007) and have installed the software from the original CD-ROM, an ESCNDV folder will not be listed - look for and delete the EPFB* (where * represents a number e.g. EPFB5).

-Return to Documents and Settings and open the folder that has your username on it.
+Return to Users and open the folder that has your username on it.